ASD-Blueprint/desktop.gov.au/program/engagement/assess-and-advocate.md

 ## Your checklist

 In this phase you will complete these steps:

 * Provide feedback about the blueprint back to the DTA, if practical evaluate your implementation of blueprint
 * Advocate benefits
 * Engage with Whole of Government community
 * Share knowledge with Whole of Government
 * Ongoing maintenance and improvement based on blueprint updates.

-## DTA support

-DTA will support you via access to:
-* The [community portal](https://community.desktop.gov.au/): for asking questions, FAQ and understanding which agencies are using the blueprint
-* The [desktop.gov.au](https://desktop.gov.au) website: for information, the latest version of the blueprint and knowledge articles.

 ## Tasks and activities